aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 The ***Aspose.BarCode*** library has several specificities in the way of working with two-state postal symbologies.
 They are associated with handling invalid barcode text and changing bar length.
 These special cases are outlined further.

 ### **Handling Invalid Barcode Text Exception**
-When invalid barcode text in passed to to the *setCodeText* method (in case of *Postnet* and *Planet* symbologies, this means entering any characters besides numerical digits), the default approach implemented in class [*BarcodeGenerator*]() implies the necessity to filter out erroneous symbols that do not comply with the specification and then to generate a barcode image encoding suitable characters only.
-If developers need to establish special controls for such situations, they can request throwing an exception upon entering invalid characters through the *setCodeText* method.
-In this case, it is necessary to call the *setThrowExceptionWhenCodeTextIncorrect* method of class [*BarcodeParameters*]() passing *True*.
+When invalid barcode text in passed to to the *setCodeText* function (in case of *Postnet* and *Planet* symbologies, this means entering any characters besides numerical digits), the default approach implemented in class [*BarcodeGenerator*](https://reference.aspose.com/barcode/php/classBarcodeGenerator) implies the necessity to filter out erroneous symbols that do not comply with the specification and then to generate a barcode image encoding suitable characters only.
+If developers need to establish special controls for such situations, they can request throwing an exception upon entering invalid characters through the *setCodeText* function.
+In this case, it is necessary to call the *setThrowExceptionWhenCodeTextIncorrect* function of class [*BarcodeParameters*](https://reference.aspose.com/barcode/php/classBarcodeParameters) passing *True*.

 ### **Customizing Bar Height**
 By design, two-state postal barcodes contain long and short bars in such a way that the shorter bars are half-length with respect to the longer bars. ***Aspose.BarCode for PHP via Java*** allows modifying bar height for short bars manually.
-To do this, the *setPostalShortBarHeight* method of class [*PostalParameters*]() needs to be used.
+To do this, the *setPostalShortBarHeight* function of class [*PostalParameters*](https://reference.aspose.com/barcode/php/classPostalParameters) needs to be used.

 Following barcode images have been created variyng short bar height.